 - Verify your terminal or command prompt can run Python

-- Create a Python script that is error free
+- Create a Python script that is error-free

 python your/file/name.pyto run your script from the terminal

 This article will demonstrate how to get a simple Python script running on the command line in a matter of minutes.
 Once you’ve mastered that, you can get more complicated by passing in required arguments so that your scripts can stand on their own.
+Once you are comfortable running Python scripts from the command line, continue improving your skills by learning how to pass arguments to your scripts.

 Make Sure Your Terminal or Command Prompt Can Run Python